loganbvh/py-tdgl/docs/background.rst

 where :math:`\mathbf{J}_s=\mathrm{Im}[\psi^*(\nabla-i\mathbf{A})\psi]` is the supercurrent density.
 Again, :math:`(\nabla-i\mathbf{A})\psi` is the covariant gradient of :math:`\psi`.

-There are a variety of extensions to this form of TDGL model, in which :eq:`tdgl` and :eq:`poisson` are coupled to equations of motion for other physical quantities such as the local temeprature :math:`T(\mathbf{r}, t)` of the material.
+In addition to the electric potential (:eq:`poisson`), one can couple the dynamics of the order parameter (:eq:`tdgl`) to other physical quantities to create a "multiphysics" model.
+For example, it is common to couple the TDGL equations to the local temperature :math:`T(\mathbf{r}, t)` of the superconductor via a heat balance equation to model self-heating :footcite:p:`Gurevich1987-sv, Berdiyorov2012-rn, Zotova2012-nc, Jelic2016-ww, Jing2018-qc`.

 Boundary conditions
 ===================